mflp/twitter_sent_analysis_offensive_lang_detection/README.md

 Twitter Sentiment Analysis, 2-Way Classification: Offensive or Not-Offensive?

-# Under heavy construction until the January 15, 2025 (To-be-completed at the latest February 15, 2025)
+# Under heavy construction until the May 15, 2025 (To-be-completed at the latest June 15, 2025)